The Illusion of Collusion: Related Work

-Work specifically on algorithmic pricing collusion is still nascent.
-A widely cited paper from this literature is by \citet{calvano2020artificial}, which provides strong evidence of pricing agents learning to collude in an online market.
-The authors demonstrate that, with Q-learning agents, price-setting behavior may emerge naturally.
-Specifically, the authors focus on a standard, time-discounted Q-learning model, pricing based on the last k rounds of play.
-Using a simple model of price competition with differentiated products and logit demand, the authors experimentally demonstrate the ability for competing algorithmic agents to learn a reward punishment strategy.
-This is consistent with the traditional economic literature on collusive strategies, such as those suggested by ``folk theorems” from game theory \citep{fudenbergmaskin1986}.
+Several other papers have studied the tacit collusion potential of adaptive learning algorithms in a variety of settings.
+In a widely cited paper from this literature, \cite{calvano2020artificial} provide evidence of pricing agents learning to collude in a simulated online market.
+Specifically, the authors focus on a standard, time-discounted Q-learning model that prices based on the last \textit{k} rounds of play.
+Using a simple model of price competition with differentiated products and logit demand, the authors experimentally demonstrate that competing algorithmic agents can learn a reward-punishment strategy consistent with those suggested by ``folk theorems” from game theory \citep{fudenbergmaskin1986}.

-A recent survey of economic and legal challenges associated with algorithmic pricing is presented by \citet{gautier2020ai}, who describe the broad concept of algorithmic tacit collusion.
+A recent survey of economic and legal challenges associated with algorithmic pricing is presented by \citet{gautier2020ai}, who describe the broad concept of tacit algorithmic collusion.
 The authors focus on the fragility of past work suggesting the potential for algorithmic pricing collusion and review more recent work on learned price-fixing schemes.
-Likewise, Veljanovski takes a critical view of this literature, suggesting that algorithmic collusion is not of legitimate antitrust concern and that existing EU laws are sufficiently adaptable to cover cases that may arise \citep{veljanovski2022pricing}. \citet{wang_algorithms_2023} highlight that algorithmic pricing agents may lower firm-side revenue when there are competitors following rule-based pricing in the market.
-Another skeptical stance is presented by \citet{Kang2022Raising} which highlights that Q-learning agents largely learn to collude through information and algorithmic symmetries.
+Likewise, \citet{veljanovski2022pricing} takes a critical view of this literature, suggesting that algorithmic collusion is not of legitimate antitrust concern and that existing EU laws are sufficiently adaptable to cover cases that may arise. \citet{wang_algorithms_2023} highlight that algorithmic pricing agents may lower rather than raise revenue when there are competitors following rule-based pricing in the market.
+Another skeptical stance is presented by \citet{Kang2022Raising}, who highlight that learning agents vary in their collusive potential according to symmetries in information and algorithm construction.